lumen-oss/lumen-oss.github.io/docs/tutorial/03-creating-a-project.md

 title: Creating a Project
 ---

-In the next chapters we will learn how to create, manage and publish a Lua project.
+In the next chapters we will learn how to create, manage and publish a small Lua CLI that checks whether the entered words contain "hello" or not.
 We will cover dependencies, the `lux.toml` format and more all the way up to API keys!

 To start writing Lua, we must initialize a project where we will store our code.
-We'll store our code in a `my-lua-project/` directory.
+We'll do this in a `my-lua-project/` directory.
-To do so, we can run:
+To create a project, we can run:

 ```bash
 lx new my-lua-project
 ```

-We'll now be asked to provide information about our project so `lux` can generate the appropriate skeleton code.
+We'll now be asked to provide information about our project so Lux can generate the appropriate skeleton code.
 Below is the output of the application, as well as the values we will provide.
 For the "Maintainer" field, feel free to provide your own name or username!